 The whole insurance industry, consisting of over 7,000 organizations, gains a handsome profit of more than $1 trillion annually.
 Taking into account the vast amounts of cash circulating through the sector, it’s no wonder why the national rate of insurance fraud is continually increasing.
 It’s the second-favorite target of fraudsters, immediately after banking.

-The worldwide insurance fraud detection market is predicted to increase from $2.5 million to $7.9 million in 5 years through 2024 at an annual growth rate of 25.8%.
+The worldwide insurance fraud detection market is predicted to increase from $2.5 to $7.9 billion in 5 years through 2024 at an annual growth rate of 25.8%.
 Since cyber-attacks on the insurance industry became more sophisticated, they tend to impose huge industry losses.
 Thus, the need to expand the entire insurance fraud detection market is not surprising.
 Still, not all organizations seem to be aware of the significance of fraud detection.

 14. 22% of insurance organizations implement machine learning to fight fraud.